 DEAR ON THE HOOK: Your sister-in-law is a walking definition of the word "chutzpah."
 Your wife was wrong to obligate you without first making sure you agreed.
 That said, you have two choices: Refuse to share the cost of the brunch, which will embarrass your wife and cause hard feelings in the family, or grit your teeth, write a check and hope your wife has learned an expensive lesson.

 Dear Abby is written by Abigail Van Buren, also known as Jeanne Phillips, and was founded by her mother, Pauline Phillips.
 Write Dear Abby at www.DearAbby.com or P.O.
 Box 69440, Los Angeles, CA 90069.

-For an excellent guide to becoming a better conversationalist and a more sociable person, order "How to Be Popular."
-Send your name and mailing address, plus check or money order for $7 (U.S. funds) to: Dear Abby, Popularity Booklet, P.O.
+For everything you need to know about wedding planning, order "How to Have a Lovely Wedding."
+Send your name and mailing address, plus check or money order for $7 (U.S. funds) to: Dear Abby, Wedding Booklet, P.O.
 Box 447, Mount Morris, IL 61054-0447.
 (Shipping and handling are included in the price.)

 COPYRIGHT 2014 UNIVERSAL UCLICK